liiamarl/alphabetise/README.txt

 My ELO rating is around 1400 and Alphabetise kicks my ass almost every time (either i get destroyed in the midgame or i manage to survive untill the endgame and then i have my chances).
 It probably wouldn't beat any grandmaster, but it would destroy any begginer.

-In order to play against it you must execute the a.out file from a terminal.
+In order to play against it you must execute the a.out file from a terminal on a linux computer, or re compile it if you're on windows / OS.